 Director Robert S. Fiveson brought a copyright infringement suit against the makers of The Island (2005).
 The lawsuit cited 89 points of similarity between Clonus and The Island, and the court ruled that Fiveson made a prima facie case for infringement.
 Before the case could go to trial, Dreamworks settled with the plaintiffs for an undisclosed amount.
 It's been rumored that it was a seven-figure sum.

 - Added Alliterative Appeal: Bit of a meta example but the back of the original VHS box (as recounted by Agony Booth) features an excessive example.

-- Big Brother Is Watching: Once Richard starts suspecting things aren't as they seem he fakes a seizure or heart attack (or something) to find out if they're watching him (and implicitly the other clones) around the clock.
+- Big Brother Is Watching: Once Richard starts suspecting things aren't as they seem he fakes a seizure or heart attack (or something) while alone in his room, to find out if they're watching him (and implicitly the other clones) around the clock.
 They are.

 - The Cameo: Inadvertent.
 The guard Richard punches out when he escapes Clonus is the director Robert S. Fiveson himself.
 This wasn't planned, but they didn't have any other extras at the time.
 The knowledge that Richard knocked out the director almost makes this movie all worth it, though.

 - Can't Stop the Signal: Jake Noble is murdered, but gets a tape exposing the Clonus project to the media.